Tse Ling-ling

-Hsieh Ling-ling (謝玲玲, born on 20 September 1956) is a Taiwanese-born child star and the ex-wife of Hong Kong billionaire Peter Lam.
+Tse Ling-ling (謝玲玲, born on 20 September 1956), or Hsieh Ling-ling, is a Taiwanese-born child star and the ex-wife of Hong Kong billionaire Peter Lam.

 Biography

-She starred in five movies from 1977 to 1979, later returning to acting under the name Ling Tse.
-She appears in The New Heaven Sword and Dragon Sabre (1986), as well as the TV show Requiem of Ling Sing (1989).
+Tse starred in five movies from 1977 to 1979 as a child actor.
+She appears in The New Heaven Sword and Dragon Sabre (1986) and TV show Requiem of Ling Sing (1989).
 Her work in the 1977 film Tiger & Crane Fists was re-used in the 2002 film Kung Pow: Enter the Fist, which consists mostly of archive material from the earlier film.

 Personal life

-In 1980, Hsieh married Hong Kong billionaire Peter Lam.
-The couple had 5 children – Lester, Emily, Evelyn, Eleanor and Lucas, where Eleanor and Lucas are mixed twins.
-And Hsieh got on very well with her parents-in-law Lim Por-yen and U Po-chu.
-But the couple divorced in 1995.
+In 1980, Tse married Hong Kong billionaire Peter Lam.
+The couple had 5 children: Lester, Emily, Evelyn, Eleanor and Lucas, where Eleanor and Lucas are mixed twins.
+Tse got along very well with her parents-in-law Lim Por-yen and U Po-chu.
+Tse and Lam divorced in 1995.